Chiang Rai

 Getting around:

-• Songthaews (shared red trucks) – Great for short distances around town and a fun local experience.
+• Songthaews (public trucks with two-row seats) – Great for short distances around town and a fun local experience.

 • Rental Bikes or Bicycles – Many guesthouses rent them, and the city is fairly bike-friendly.